• Restoring the mangrove forests of the Lower Yuna National Park

 Impacts

-80 hectares of mangrove forest in Lower Yuna National Park restored
+Mangrove forest of the Lower Yuna National Park restored

-760 children trained, involved in sustainable activities and/or in activities that lead to better opportunities in life.
+Children educated, involved in sustainable activities and/or activities that lead to better opportunities in life.

-Training 400 fishermen in sustainable and traditional fishing practices and switching 50 fishermen to sustainable fishing methods to conserve fishing resources in the Bay of Samana.
+Fishermen are being trained in sustainable and traditional fishing practices, and 50 of them are switching to sustainable fishing methods to conserve the fishery resources in the Bay of Samana.

 Foundation of the San Lorenzo Fishers Coop. which offers ecotourism kayaking and birdwatching excursions in the Lower Yuna National Park.